keithwhor/nodal/LEARN.md

 ## What Now?

 There's still a bunch more to cover!
-Information on in-depth Migrations, Initializers, Middleware, Schedulers, Tasks and Workers is coming soon.
+Information on in-depth Migrations, Middleware, Schedulers, Tasks and Workers is coming soon.

 Please [watch the repository, keithwhor/nodal](http://github.com/keithwhor/nodal)